huseyinyilmaz/flymake-python/README.rst

 Changes from original
 ============================================================================

-* Instead of changing background color of problematic code, I am underlining the problem
+* Instead of changing background color of problematic code, I decided to underline it.
 * Using yellow for warnings and green for infos.
 * I was having problems with files that is reached thrugh a soft linked directory, so I added an hack to change relative path to absolute path in python code.
 * Added extra logging code for debugging directed log to a file.
 * Added some exception handling.
 * Added requirements.pip file which include pylint, pyflakes, pep8
+* Changed default enabled checkers to only pyflakes and pylint
+* Changed pylint enabled pylint errors

 ==============================================================================
  flymake-python: highlight Python syntax, style and unit test errors in Emacs